Lecture Notes in Cosmology: Distance measures in cosmology

 \subsection{The luminosity distance}

-The luminosity distance is a very important notion of distance for observation.
-It is based on the knowledge of the intrinsic luminosity $L$ of a source, which is therefore called \textbf{standard candle}.
-Type Ia supernovae are standard candles, for example.
-Then, measuring the flux $F$ of that source and dividing $L$ by $F$, one obtains the square luminosity distance:
+The luminosity distance is a very important notion of distance because it can be measured for standard candles.
+These are sources whose intrinsic luminosity $L$ is known; therefore, by measuring their flux, a distance can be obtained.
+See \ref{Sec:cosmicdistladder}.

+Now we characterize the notion of luminosity distance in the cosmological setting, relating it to the energy content of the universe and, thus, to its dynamical properties.

-Now, imagine a source at a certain redshift $z$ with intrinsic luminosity $L = dE/dt$.
+Imagine a source at a certain redshift $z$ with intrinsic luminosity $L = dE/dt$.
 The observed flux is given by the following formula:

-where $A_0$ is the area of the surface on which the radiation is spread:
+Here, $A_0$ is the area of the surface on which the radiation is spread:

-i.e. over a sphere with the proper distance as the radius.
-We must use the proper distance, because this is the instantaneous distance between source and observer at the time of detection.
-Note that $\chi$ is the comoving distance between the source and us.
+i.e., over a sphere with the proper distance as the radius.\footnote{Recall that $a_0 = 1$, so the comoving distance and the proper distance are equal at $t_0$.} We must use the proper distance because this is the instantaneous distance between the source and the observer at the time of detection.
+Note that $r(\chi)$ is the transverse comoving distance introduced in Eq. \eqref{transversecomdist}.
+It is the correct distance to be used here since the comoving line element is written as $d\chi^2 + r(\chi)^2d\Omega^2$.

-We do not observe the same photon energy as the one emitted, because photons suffer from the cosmological redshift, thus:
+We do not observe the same photon energy as that which is emitted because photons suffer from cosmological redshift, cf. Eq. \eqref{photongeod}; thus:

-Finally, the time interval used at the source is also different from the one used at the observer location: